joe-antognini/joe-antognini.github.io/_drafts/thought-experiments-on-consciousness.md

 Then I set up some input to simulate the experience of sitting in an armchair drinking a cup of tea, and press the "START" button on the machine on the right.
-Once again I am astronished to see that the machine manipulates the rocks in precisely the same way that my own purpose-built machine did.
+Once again I am astonished to see that the machine manipulates the rocks in precisely the same way that my own purpose-built machine did.

-*The moral of the story*: It does not matter if I understand how the computer works for computation to be occuring.
+*The moral of the story*: It does not matter if I understand how the computer works for computation to be occurring.
 It is sufficient that the system make the correct state transitions.
 One might object that this system is not *actually* computing since these machines could just be operating *randomly* and I just happened to get lucky on the inputs that I gave them.
 But this